opentorah/opentorah/README.md

 Plugin unpacks official DocBook XSLT stylesheets under `build/docBookXsl/docbook/`.
-References in the customization XSL files that are prefixed with `http://docbook.sourceforge.net/release/xsl-ns/current/` or `urn:docbook:xsl/` are resolved to the local copies.
+References in the customization XSL files that are prefixed with `http://docbook.sourceforge.net/release/xsl-ns/current/` are resolved to the local copies, suppressing retrieval of the stylesheets for each build.
+Gradle will retrieve them once when resolving dependency added by the plugin - and cache the JAR;
+unpacking after each `clean` is cheap.
+In fact, since plugin integrates with a caching XML resolver, this mechanism isn't really necessary, but it is already there :)

 For output formats that require post-processing or packing, intermediate results are deposited under `build/docBookTmp`.